Where Do You Pay off Student Loans?

 Where a borrower will make their payment is dependent upon who their student loan servicer is.
 Most student loan servicers make it possible for borrowers to make monthly payments online, but it’s best to confirm that with the servicer before payments begin.

 Most servicers also have an automatic payments set-up, where monthly payments are automatically debited out of borrowers’ accounts each month.
-Setting up an automatic payment can help borrowers avoid missing a payment, or rack up late fees.
+Setting up automatic payments can help borrowers avoid missing a payment or racking up late fees.

 Repaying Private Student Loans